Next Take Your Dog to Work DayFriday, 21 June 2024

 If you want to give your best friend a different day and bring them to work with you, there are a few things you should consider.

-- Make sure your workspace is safe for your dog.
-Make sure to hide any cords, put away the trash bin, and any snacks or plants that may be harmful to them.
+Make sure your workspace is safe for your dog.
+Also, make sure to hide any cords, and put away the trash bin, and any snacks or plants that may be harmful to them.

 Benefits of bringing your dog to work

-- Bringing your dog to the workplace would also encourage more frequent breaks.
-While it may seem like a bad idea, taking regular breaks is necessary to perform to your full potential.
+Bringing your dog to the workplace would also encourage more frequent breaks.
+While it may seem like a bad idea at first, taking regular breaks is necessary to perform to your full potential.